 Ancestral Findings Podcast

-The Ancestral Findings Podcast offers short, informative episodes perfect for anyone with a busy schedule.
+The Ancestral Findings Podcast offers short, informative episodes perfect for those with busy schedules.
 Many listeners have discovered valuable tips and fresh ideas from these concise episodes.
-Producing this podcast has greatly enhanced my understanding and appreciation of genealogy.
+Producing this podcast has dramatically enhanced my understanding and appreciation of genealogy.

 Photography Clips Podcast